cwboden/.dotfiles/docs/_posts/2023-05-07-comparing-deaths-door-and-tunic.md

 One of the ways that *Souls*-like games are so unique (and classifiable) is the way in which players must heal their character.

+There is a difference between engine-orchestrated game *saves* (which might track internal events) and player-chosen *rests*, which only serve to replenish missing resources and respawn all enemies.
+{: .notice }

 In *Souls*-like games, the player is typically restricted from healing or resting except at designated sites.
 However, when the player chooses to do so, they will ***also*** heal all enemies across the entire gameworld.